 Recent projects include: issuing a policy brief on the decriminalization of youth with disabilities; researching the educational pathways of unionized healthcare workers at CUNY; expanding career ladder opportunities in nursing for incumbent healthcare workers; developing programs that support the professional development of practitioners at youth-serving agencies; and improving access to higher education for youth with disabilities.

 The JFK, Jr. Institute issued a policy brief on Decriminalizing Youth with Disabilities that was based in part on a three-year follow-up evaluation of its federally funded Youth Transition and Demonstration Project.

 Health Workforce Research

-The JFK, Jr. Institute conducted research to identify the patterns of enrollment and graduation of members of 1199SEIU United Health Workers East at CUNY.
-See the report (PDF) for more information.
+In their published report, the JFK, Jr. Institute conducted research to identify the patterns of enrollment and graduation of members of 1199SEIU United Health Workers East at CUNY.
 Reaching Up and the 1199SEIU Training and Employment Funds funded the study.